dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.10/concepts/nodes.md

 ## Node
-PageZilla maintains an internal state comprised of objects called Nodes which represent and manage User Elements that are rendered in the editor.
+Craft.js maintains an internal state comprised of objects called Nodes which represent and manage User Elements that are rendered in the editor.
 These Nodes contain information such as the element type, current props, DOM element, parent Node and so on.
 Hence, every User Element is rendered and managed by their corresponding Node.

 ## Canvas Node